InfusionBot/docs/self-hosting.md

 ### MongoDB
 You need to have [MongoDB](//mongodb.com) installed and running on your server, where the bot will later run.
-This also includes creating databases and tables to later set in the `.env`.

 ### Node
 You need **at least** Node 12 to be installed and working.
 Newer versions of Node should work too.